CQX96/CQX96-Linux/Documentation/process/submitting-drivers.rst

 .. _submittingdrivers:

-Submitting Drivers For The Linux Kernel
+Submitting Drivers For The CQX96 Kernel
 =======================================

 This document is intended to explain how to submit device drivers to the